ErfanFarhangi/S-OAMC-And-G-OAMC/README.md

 How to run the code?

 We used visual studio environment to develop the code.
-To run the code, you need to configure visual studio to use IBM CPLEX Concert.
+To run the code using visual studio, you need to first configure visual studio to use IBM CPLEX Concert.
 Instructions for configuration are availble at https://www.leandro-coelho.com/how-to-configure-ms-visual-studio-to-use-ibm-cplex-concert/